gitmhd/flex-grids/README.md

 ## Installation

-Clone the repo into your PC.
+Clone the repo in your PC.

 Then, copy the `css` folder into your project directory.